COURSE OVERVIEW

 2025 is the centenary of Pius XI’s Encyclical Quas Primas instituting the Feast of Christ the King.
 It is also the 1,700th anniversary of the First Ecumenical Council of Nicaea, which defined that Our Lord Jesus Christ is consubstantial with the Father, true God from true God.

-In commemoration of these events Voice of the Family, in conjunction with the Dialogos Institute and Restore Tradition, is offering a seven-part course on the Kingship of Christ, the Word Incarnate, closely following the text of Quas Primas.
+In commemoration of these events Voice of the Family, in conjunction with the Dialogos Institute and Restore Tradition presents a seven-part course on the Kingship of Christ, the Word Incarnate, closely following the text of Quas Primas.

-The course will be led by Dr Alan Fimister, Assistant Professor of Dogmatic Theology at Holy Apostles College and Seminary in Connecticut and Director of the Dialogos Institute.
+The course is led by Dr Alan Fimister, Assistant Professor of Dogmatic Theology at Holy Apostles College and Seminary in Connecticut and Director of the Dialogos Institute.

-The course, led by Dr Alan Fimister, consists of seven ninety-minute classes.
-It will begin on Monday 3 March at 12pm EST (5pm GMT) and run every Monday throughout Lent 2025.
+The course, led by Dr Alan Fimister, consists of seven ninety-minute classes, given throughout Lent 2025.

 IN THIS COURSE, YOU WILL LEARN